Dear Friends, Colleagues, and Neighbors:

 FREQUENTLY ASKED QUESTIONS ABOUT RENTAL ASSISTANCE & CASH GRANTS

 - Is Rental Assistance still available?
 Background: The County of Marin and Marin Community Foundation provided $650,000 in Emergency Rental Assistance in April.
 This amount was quickly used and more funds came online thanks to generous donors and the county in May.
 We continue to coordinate efforts across Marin to ensure that those in need of support get the help they need and anticipate continuing to pay out rental assistance through July and after.

 - How do families apply?
 If you are already on the County of Marin’s rental assistance wait list, then know that someone will contact you.
 A number of agencies and county staff are working together to address the wait list, so the person who calls you may not be from the agency you originally called to get on the wait list.
 If you are not on a wait list already, please call our agency's main number (415-526-7500), and we can refer you to the agency in your local area.

-- Will Rental Assistance be available in June?
-All applications are processed by month before the next month’s request is considered.
-May assistance is now available and we are working with the county to go through the wait list of those in need.
+- Will Rental Assistance be available after July?
+All applications are processed by month before the next month's request is considered.
 We are working with the county to go through the wait list of those in need.
-Assistance is being provided for April, May, or June rent depending upon current need.
 Thank you for your patience.
-We know this is a difficult time and we’re working hard to meet your needs quickly.
+We know this is a difficult time and we're working hard to meet your needs quickly.